rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 ```

 > [!Tip]
-> - Choose either YouTube video or local video as the source
+> - Choose either `YouTube` video or `local video` as the source
-> - Select desired resolution for YouTube videos
+> - Select desired resolution for `YouTube` videos
+> - Choose custom configuration or video default configuration to create `bootanimation`
 > - Script generates a flashable Magisk module
 > - Flash created zip in Magisk, KernelSU, or aPatch
-> - Recommended to select "loop animation" if your video is too short or if its a gif.
+> - Recommended to select `loop animation` if your video is too short or if its a gif.